MicrosoftDocs/cpp-docs/docs/standard-library/charconv-functions.md

 For integer conversions, the base to use when converting `value` to chars.
 Must be between 2 and 36, inclusive.
 There will be no leading zeros.
 Digits in the range 10..35 (inclusive) are represented as lowercase characters a..z

 *fmt*\
-For floating point conversions, a bitmask specifying the conversion format to use such as scientific, fixed, or hexadecimal.
+For floating-point conversions, a bitmask specifying the conversion format to use such as scientific, fixed, or hexadecimal.
 See [chars_format](chars-format-enum.md) for details.

 *precision*\
-For floating point conversions, the number of digits of precision for the converted value.
+For floating-point conversions, the number of digits of precision for the converted value.

 ### Return value